LennartFr/customer-loyalty-program/README.md

 ## Step 3.
 Deploy the Business Network

-The bna can either be deployed to a local instance of Fabric or to the IBM Blockchain Starter Plan.
+The BNA file can either be deployed to a local instance of Fabric or to the IBM Blockchain Starter Plan.

 - [Either deploy to Hyperledger Fabric locally, please click here](./docs/deploy-local-fabric.md)